dabeaz/curio/README.rst

 ----------------------

-Most of the principles behind Curio's design and general issues related to async programming have been described in various conference talks:
+Most of the principles behind Curio's design and general issues related to async programming have been described in various conference talks and tutorials:

+* `Build Your Own Async <https://www.youtube.com/watch?v=Y4Gt3Xjd7G8>'_, Workshop talk by David Beazley at PyCon India, 2019.

 * `The Other Async (Threads + Asyncio = Love) <https://www.youtube.com/watch?v=x1ndXuw7S0s>`_, Keynote talk by David Beazley at PyGotham, 2017.